rwarbelow/fast_tests/Readme.md

 end
 ```

 Guess how fast that test runs?
-To prove it to them, I ran that test 10,000 times
-and it was no more noticeable than if I had run it once.
 Hence, their 0.01 second
 test speed.

 Beyond that, you can *see* that this test works.
 The old one depended on the specifics of 20k record CSV files.
 They would assert counts, but you know they didn't actually count these.
-Here, you can see what matters, you can see

 What about chaining queries?
 ----------------------------

-As a proof of concept, I made the chained queries code work.
+As a proof of concept, you can make the chained queries code work.
-There were a few changes I had to make, but the big ideas are this:
+There were a few changes to make, but the big ideas are this:

 ```ruby
 class InvoiceItemRepository